PunkyBamboo/Q-LES-Q-SF---Gamification/README.md

 > ```Assets/Scenes``` contains the scenes ```Examples``` and ```Templates``` that offer small instructions on how to use the different elements.
 > Scripts used are found in ```Assets``` and ```Assets/Scripts```

+### Credits

-All credit for the assets used belong to their rightful owners, listed in the linklist below.
+All credit for the assets used belong to their rightful owners.
+The assets used are listed in the linklist below.

 Thank you to all creators that published the assets!

 ### Game Assets used